Straits Settlements: Finance

-In the early nineteenth century, the most common currency used in the East Indies was the Spanish dollar, including issues both from Spain and from the new world Spanish colonies, most significantly Mexico, due to market circulation from the Spanish East Indies (Spanish Philippines).
+In the early nineteenth century, the most common currency used in the East Indies was the Spanish dollar, including issues both from Spain and from the New World Spanish colonies, most significantly Mexico, due to market circulation from the Spanish East Indies (Spanish Philippines).
 Locally issued coinages included the Kelantan and Trengganu keping, and the Penang dollar.
 In 1837, the Indian rupee was made the sole official currency in the Straits Settlements, as it was administered as part of India.
 However, Spanish dollars continued to circulate and 1845 saw the introduction of coinage for the Straits Settlements using a system of 100 cents = 1 Straits dollar, with the dollar equal to the Spanish dollar or Mexican peso.
 In 1867, the administration of the Straits Settlements was separated from India and the dollar was made the standard currency.

 The revenue of the colony in 1868 amounted to $1,301,843.
-That for 1906 was $9,512,132, exclusive of $106,180 received for land sales.
-Of this sum, $6,650,558 was derived from import duties on opium, wines, and spirits, and licences to deal in these articles, $377,972 from land revenue, $592,962 from postal and telegraphic revenue, and $276,019 from port and harbour dues.
+In 1906 revenue was $9,512,132, exclusive of $106,180 received for land sales.
+Of this sum, $6,650,558 was derived from import duties on opium, wines and spirits, and licences to deal in these articles, $377,972 from land revenue, $592,962 from postal and telegraphic revenue, and $276,019 from port and harbour dues.

 Expenditures, which in 1868 amounted to $1,197,177, rose in 1906 to $8,747,819.
 The total cost of the administrative establishments amounted to $4,450,791, of which $2,586,195 were personal emoluments and $1,864,596 other charges.
-The military expenditure (the colony paid on this account 20 per cent of its gross revenue to the British government by way of military contribution) amounted in 1906 to $1,762,438; $578,025 was expended on upkeep and maintenance of existing public works, and $1,209,291 on new roads, streets, bridges, and buildings.
+The military expenditure (the colony paid on this account 20 per cent of its gross revenue to the British government by way of military contribution) amounted in 1906 to $1,762,438; $578,025 was expended on upkeep and maintenance of existing public works, and $1,209,291 on new roads, streets, bridges and buildings.